Notice to Group Members

 What should I do if I have received a Notice?

 You should decide which of the above options you would like to choose.
 You may wish to seek legal advice from your own family lawyer or a lawyer that you choose in order to help you make this decision.

 What if I have further questions?

-What is a Class Action?
+What is a class action?

-A Class Action is an action that is brought by one or more persons ("Applicant") on his or her own behalf and on behalf of a group of people ("Group Members") against another person/s ("Respondent") where the Applicant and the Group Members may have similar claims against the Respondent.
+A class action is a Court proceeding that is brought by one or more persons ("Applicant") on his or her own behalf and on behalf of a group of people ("group members") against another person/s ("Respondent") where the Applicant and the group members may have similar claims against the Respondent.